 To let you know your changes have not been saved, Figma will show a white dot next to the File name.

 We recommend you avoid making changes to files until maintenance is complete, especially if you are using the Figma Desktop app.
 If you have a file open, it will be possible to continue making edits, but these changes won’t be saved.

 To allow Figma to automatically save your changes when service is restored, we recommend you:

 - Keep any file tabs open in the browser

 - Avoid closing your computer or letting it go to sleep

 - Avoid making changes to the file itself like moving its location or renaming it

 - Save a copy of the file locally in .fig format after making any changes

 Save changes to a file

 From the top-left menu, select File > Save a local copy to download the latest version of your file as a .fig.
-You can only open .fig files in Figma.
-Or, use the keyboard shortcut:
+You can only open .fig or .jam files in Figma.
+Learn more about saving local copies.